Saul Gone: Casting

 Bob Odenkirk, Jonathan Banks, and Rhea Seehorn are the only cast members listed in the starring credits.
 Gould considered the finale a mix of the world of Better Call Saul and Breaking Bad characters, as the episode featured several returning actors from both series.
 This included Banks as Mike Ehrmantraut and guest stars Bryan Cranston as Walter White, Michael McKean as Chuck McGill, and Betsy Brandt as Marie Schrader.
 The episode also marked the first appearance of Steven Gomez's wife Blanca, portrayed by Marisilda Garcia, who was referenced multiple times but unseen in Breaking Bad.
 Gould wanted to bring back other Better Call Saul actors, such as Patrick Fabian, Giancarlo Esposito, and Michael Mando, as well as others that appeared on Breaking Bad, including Anna Gunn, RJ Mitte, and Dean Norris.
-However, wanting to avoid an "overstuffed epic", he and the writing staff were unable to incorporate them into the finale.
+However, wanting to avoid an "overstuffed epic", he and the writing staff decided against incorporating them into the finale.

-Banks, Cranston and McKean's characters appeared in flashbacks, whereas Brandt's character appeared in the present timeline.
+Banks, Cranston and McKean's characters appear in flashbacks, whereas Brandt's character appears in the present timeline.
 Gould compared the scenes with Mike, Walter and Chuck to the three ghosts of A Christmas Carol, each showing Saul repeating the same cycle in his life.
 He also felt Chuck's cameo brought the show back to its beginning.
 McKean filmed his scene before traveling to the United Kingdom for another project, Cranston's appearance was filmed months before principal photography for the finale occurred to accommodate his schedule, while Brandt spent a relatively longer time in Albuquerque due to having more scenes to film than the other guest stars.